 - Prosigns can be embedded in message buffers that automatically send your call (^), contest SN (#), or contest exchange (%)

 - Auto-speed changes can be applied to repetitive exchanges such as contest ‘599’ RST reports.
-Simply bracket the text with asterisks (*) to increase the sending speed 50% for that text.
+Simply bracket the text in the buffer with asterisks (*) to increase the sending speed 50% for that text.

 - Normal mode just passes the Remote PTT input signal on to the PTT Output of the radio I/O module.
 A ground on the Remote PTT Input grounds the PTT Output.